 As this is a pure writing class, there is no end-of-term performance associated with this workshop.

 Note: it's our hope that every student will get at least one sketch they've contributed to writing into the final show.
 However, this comes down to the quality and quantity of your work submitted throughout the term.
-It's possible to act in your own sketches, however the director may also pull actors from the wider Improv Conspiracy community.
+The director may also pull actors from the wider Improv Conspiracy community.